 Conventional Loans vs FHA

 The big difference between FHA and Conventional is that FHA forces you to pay mortgage insurance even if you have 20% equity.
 Additionally, they compute the equity based on the balance of the loan being 20% lower than the original loan balance.
-By contrast, a conventional loan will use the pay down of your balance AND your appreciation to current market.
+By contrast, a conventional loan will use the pay down of your balance AND your appreciation to current market when they determine your equity.
 Also, FHA adds part of the mortgage insurance to your loan balance.
-This means a 3.5% down payment is added to the 1.75% UFMIP, or up front mortgage insurance premium, gives you your final loan amount.
+This means a 1.75% UFMIP is added to your loan amount AFTER your,.3.5% down payment is subtracted from the purchase price, so your NET down payment is actually only 1.75% lower than the purchase price!.
 A 3% down on a Conventional loan is going to have a balance of 97%, BUT you must have higher scores to take advantage of a conventional!

 Down Payment Assistance Programs